India's top ports on alert for attacks from 'Pakistan-trained commandos'

 By Mayank Bhardwaj and Alasdair Pal

-NEW DELHI, Aug 29 (Reuters) - India's two main ports said on Thursday they had been warned by the coastguard and intelligence officials that Pakistan-trained commandos have entered Indian waters to carry out underwater attacks on port facilities.
+NEW DELHI (Reuters) - India's two main ports said on Thursday they had been warned by the coastguard and intelligence officials that Pakistan-trained commandos have entered Indian waters to carry out underwater attacks on port facilities.

-The Mundra Port, run by Adani Ports and Special Economic Zone Ltd, and the state-owned Kandla Port had asked their employees and ship operators to be vigilant, port officials and the ports said in advisories seen by Reuters.
+The Mundra Port, run by Adani Ports and Special Economic Zone Ltd <APSE.NS>, and the state-owned Kandla Port had asked their employees and ship operators to be vigilant, port officials and the ports said in advisories seen by Reuters.

 Tensions between India and Pakistan have escalated since India revoked the special status of its portion of the Himalayan region of Kashmir on Aug.
 5 and moved to quell objections by shutting down communications and clamping down on local leaders.